 You my friend, have a God-given strength that you can tap into at any time.

-Keep doing what you do and be proud of every single part of you and your postpartum body, because you mama, are nothing short of magnificent!
+Keep doing what you do and be proud of every single part of you and your post baby body, because you mama, are nothing short of magnificent!

-What postpartum body changes caught you by surprise?
+What body after baby changes caught you by surprise?

 Don’t forget to pin this for later…